rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 - Intelligence Multiplier Adjustment [Default Per Point = `0.01`, Min = `0.0`, Max = `1.0`]
 - Luck Multiplier Adjustment [Default Per Point = `0.01`, Min = `0.0`, Max = `1.0`]
 - Random Multiplier Adjustment [Default Minimum = `-0.1`, Default Maximum = `0.1`, Min = `-6.0`, Max = `6.0`]
-- Scrapper Perk Multiplier Adjustment [Default = `(variable)`, Min = `-2.0`, Max = `2.0`]
+- Scrapper Perk Multiplier Adjustment [Default = `(depends on rank)`, Min = `-2.0`, Max = `2.0`]

-The General Multiplier Adjustment and the Scrapper Perk Multiplier Adjustment both have additional configurability for what multiplier to apply whether the player is in a player-owned settlement or not.
+The General Multiplier Adjustment and the Scrapper Perk Multiplier Adjustment both have additional configurability with regard to what multiplier to apply dependent upon whether the player is in a player-owned settlement or not.

 Additionally, the right hand side of the formula (`NumberOfComponentsToRecycle * Multiplier`) can be modified in a couple different ways before the final value of `NumberOfComponentsReturned` is reached:
 - If the "Always Return At Least One Component" option is `ON` and `NumberOfComponentsToRecycle` is not 0, then `NumberOfComponentsReturned` will always be at least 1, even if the formula would normally have rounded things to 0.
 In effect, changes the formula to be

-      NumberOfComponentsReturned = max(1, NumberOfComponentsToRecycle * Multiplier)
+      NumberOfComponentsReturned = max( 1, NumberOfComponentsToRecycle * Multiplier )

-- The "Fractional Component Handling" option specifies whether to round down (floor), normally, or up (ceiling), so a value of 5.1 would be rounded to 5.0, 5.0, or 6.0 respectively.
+- The "Fractional Component Handling" option specifies whether to round down (floor), normally, or up (ceiling), so a value of 5.1 would be rounded to 5.0, 5.0, or 6.0, respectively.
 In effect, changes the formula to be

-      NumberOfComponentsReturned = floor/round/ceiling(NumberOfComponentsToRecycle * Multiplier)
+      NumberOfComponentsReturned = floor/round/ceiling( NumberOfComponentsToRecycle * Multiplier )

 - If combined, the effective formula is

-      NumberOfComponentsReturned = floor/round/ceiling( max(1, NumberOfComponentsToRecycle * Multiplier) )
+      NumberOfComponentsReturned = floor/round/ceiling( max( 1, NumberOfComponentsToRecycle * Multiplier ) )

 Known Issues
 ------------